slackydev/Express/README.md

   print msg
 ```

+As a bonus an experimental Pascal parser exist, capable of parsing a subset of object-pascal.

 ---

 ## Performance

 The interpreter is reasonably fast on its own, and there are two JIT tiers available via annotations.
-The first tier copies native machine code to avoid dispatch overhead, which is available on all tested platforms (IOS may need work).
+The first tier copies native machine code to avoid dispatch overhead for x86 and x86-64

-The second is an x86-64 JIT that can produce code competitive with unoptimized FPC output which
+The second is an experimental x86-64 JIT that can produce faster native machinecode.
-has been tested on Linux and Windows.

-In practice, tight numeric loops with JIT enables run several times faster than other FPC scripting engines.
+In practice, tight numeric loops with JIT enables run up to several times faster than many alternative scripting engines.

-Even without JIT, the runtime is still on par with JVM interpreted mode.
+However, even without JIT, the runtime is still comparable to for example JVM interpreted mode.

-You can control JIT behavior per-function, and per-loop:
+You can control JIT behavior per-function, and per-loop `max`, `low`, `off`:

 ```pascal
 @jit('max')